On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization with Space Anchors

-Another key aspect of space anchor placement is the orbit determination.
-In order to localize users based on space anchors, the precise orbit of the satellites must be known.
+Unlike aerial anchor placement, which can be controlled and adapted on-demand, space anchors follow predefined orbits that are prone to perturbations.
+For instance, effects such as atmospheric drag are particularly pronounced at LEO orbits.
+Therefore, even after designing the orbit height, inclination angle, and constellation size, orbit determination remains a key aspect of user localization.
+To localize users based on space anchors, the precise orbit of the satellites must be known.
 For LEO satellites, this can be achieved in two ways.
 The first method makes use of the already available GNSS constellations.
 A GNSS receiver is deployed in orbit on the LEO satellite.
 In this way, the precise orbit of the satellite can be determined.
-However, this makes the system reliant on GNSS, which means that in the case these constellations become unavailable, the orbit of the LEO anchors can not be determined.
+However, this makes the system reliant on GNSS, which means that if these constellations become unavailable, the orbit of the LEO anchors can not be determined.
 In addition, the accuracy of this method is limited unless the onboard GNSS receiver can be provided with correction signals needed to enable precise point positioning \cite{janssen2023survey}.
-In order to acquire more precise orbit information, a ground monitor network is needed.
+To acquire more precise orbit information, a ground monitor network is needed.
 Such a network consists of static receivers that are continuously monitoring the signals coming from the satellites.
 Based on the measurements of the network, a more precise location of the satellites can be estimated.